 Numerous users shared stories of how the smartest people they know do the stupidest things.
 Most of it boiled down to a lack of common sense, that innate instinct that helps us fix minor problems when they arise.

-Another user described a long-time friend as one of the most brilliant people they’d ever met but added that the “guy couldn’t pack a suitcase, wouldn’t know how to book a flight.
+Another user described a long-time friend as one of the most brilliant people they’d ever met, but added that the “guy couldn’t pack a suitcase, wouldn’t know how to book a flight.
 Was making boxed Mac-n-cheese and couldn’t figure out why it was so watery.
-Ya, he didn’t drain the water after the pasta was cooked.”
+He didn’t drain the water after the pasta was cooked.”

 Can’t Figure Out How Things Work